phess2/lipschitz-transformers/docs/source/algorithms/manifold/orthogonal.rst

 Orthogonal matrices
 ====================

 On this page, we will work out an algorithm for performing gradient descent on the manifold of orthogonal matrices while taking steps that are steepest under the spectral norm.
-The algorithm will solve for the matrix of unit spectral norm that lies tangent to the manifold and maximizes the linearized improvement in loss.
+The algorithm will solve for the matrix of unit spectral norm that maximizes the linearized improvement in loss while lying tangent to the manifold.
 The "retraction map"---which sends the update from the tangent space back to the manifold---can oftentimes be performed by a simple scalar multiplication.

 .. plot:: figure/tangent.py

-   Orthogonal matrices are a more complicated manifold than the hypersphere.
-Still, it's helpful to keep in mind the same general picture.
+   While orthogonal matrices are a more complicated manifold than the hypersphere, it's helpful to keep in mind the same general picture of solving for a weight update in the tangent plane to a manifold.

 Steepest descent on the orthogonal manifold
 --------------------------------------------